Tour du Mont Blanc Camping – The Ultimate Guide

 Try to mentally prepare yourself for the chance that you might have days that are 100% cloudy when you can’t see a thing.
 We had a couple days in a row where we couldn’t see any of the mountain passes that the guide described.
 Instead, we were hiking totally uphill with zero rewards.
 It was quite depressing, so try to accept it before you go.

 I truly hope this guide helps you plan the best trek.
-Backpacking the Tour du Mont Blanc is something I will never forget, and I’d love for more people to experience it like we did.
+My Tour du Mont Blanc Camping trip is something I will never forget, and I’d love for more people to experience it like we did.

 Happy Hiking!